JeremyCollinsMPI/Flight-delays/README.md

 going to see the impact of the crossed features now. removing these gets training loss of 0.0356 and validation loss of 0.0360, test loss of 0.03645

+with two neurons in the first layer, the training loss at the end of 40 epochs is 0.0314 and test loss is 0.0329.  may continue going down.